If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 Where: Bell Road, Willoughby

-This incredible lighting is found on a cul-de-sac in Willoughby.
+This incredible lighting is found on a cul-de-sac in Willoughby*.
 The house and yard are illuminated, and a choreographed light show runs every night.
-You can see it Sunday-Thursday from 6-9:30 p.m., and Friday and Saturday from 6-10:30 p.m.
+You can see it Friday-Sunday from 6-9:30 p.m. (weather permitting) beginning Thanksgiving night and running through the holiday season.

 Tune in to 101.1 FM.
 More info here.